Electrical- and magneto-transport across the thermo-elastic martensitic transformation in anti-site-disordered off-stoichiometric Co-Fe-Ti-Si Heusler alloy thin films: INTRODUCTION

 The advent of spin-gapless semiconductors (SGSs) within the realm of half-metallic Heusler-type ferromagnets marks a significant development in semiconductor spintronics \cite{wang2020,rani2020}.
 These innovative materials are characterized by a unique electronic band structure, featuring a semiconducting bandgap for minority spin carriers while allowing for a zero bandgap for majority spins at the Fermi level \cite{rani2020}.
 The unique band structure of SGSs in Heusler alloys leads to several remarkable properties, including high spin polarization (up to 100\%) of both electrons and holes, high carrier mobility, and the ability to switch between n-type and p-type spin-polarized conduction by applying an external field \cite{ouardi2013,ouardi2019erratum,buckley2019,shahi2022,galanakis2014,fu2019,chen2022,kharel2015,mishra2023,du2013}.
 Small negative temperature coefficient of resistivity (n-TCR) $(\sim -10^{-8}~\Omega\mathrm{cm/K})$, positive linear magnetoresistance and change in carrier type with temperature are the proposed experimental characteristics for SGS, observed in many inverse and quaternary Heusler compounds \cite{ouardi2013,ouardi2019erratum,buckley2019,shahi2022,galanakis2014,fu2019,chen2022,kharel2015,mishra2023,du2013}.

-In this context, the off-stoichiometric Co-Fe-Ti-Si (CFTS) quaternary Heusler alloy presents a promising platform for studying the effects of anti-site disorder on MPT and spin gapless semiconductor behavior due to the presence of large half-metallic band gap at Fermi level with negative anisotropic magnetoresistance (AMR) ratio, high $M_S$ value ($4 \mathrm{\mu}_B/f.u.$), and the T$_c$ ($\sim 800~ K$) higher than RT \cite{chen2017,jin2017}.
-Our previous studies using ferromagnetic resonance (FMR) and the magneto-optical Kerr effect (MOKE) \cite{rahaman2022,rahaman2024} on CFTS thin films have revealed that growth conditions and the antisite disorder significantly impact magnetization dynamics, magnetic anisotropy and magnetization reversal mechanisms.
-However, a comprehensive study focusing on the transport properties of CFTS thin films and their correlation with disorder and phase transformation remains largely unexplored.
+In this context, the off-stoichiometric Co-Fe-Ti-Si (CFTS) quaternary Heusler alloy presents a promising platform for studying the effect of anti-site disorder on MPT and spin gapless semiconductor behavior due to the presence of large half-metallic band gap at Fermi level with negative anisotropic magnetoresistance (AMR) ratio, large saturation magnetization, $M_S = 4 \mathrm{\mu}_B/f.u.$, and Curie temperature, $T_c$ as high as 800 K \cite{chen2017,jin2017}.
+Our previous ferromagnetic resonance (FMR) and magneto-optic Kerr effect (MOKE) \cite{rahaman2022,rahaman2024} investigations on off-stoichiometric Co–Fe–Ti–Si (CFTS) Heusler alloy thin films have demonstrated that decrease in anti-site disorder (ASD) plays a crucial role in improving the key physical parameters, including a low Gilbert damping constant, high saturation magnetization, large spin-wave stiffness constant, and significant uniaxial anisotropy energy density.

-In this work, we systematically investigate the influence of anti-site disorder on the electrical and magneto-transport properties of off-stoichiometric CFTS thin films, particularly in the context of martensitic phase transformation and SGS behavior.
-The organization of the manuscript is as follows: The experimental details, including the thin-film growth conditions and structural characterisation of CFTS, are presented in section II.
-Section III describes the data analysis, results, and discussion.
-Section III consists of four subsections, of which III.A deals with the electrical resistivity, and III.B and III.C discuss, respectively, the magnetoresistance and static magnetic properties.
-Section III.D deals with the Anomalous Hall effect results.
-Finally, the important conclusions drawn from this work are summarised in section IV.
+In this work, we systematically investigate the influence of anti-site disorder on the magnetic, electrical- and magneto-transport properties of off-stoichiometric CFTS thin films, particularly in the context of martensitic phase transformation and SGS behavior.
+The manuscript is organized as follows.
+The experimental details, including the thin-film growth conditions and structural characterization of CFTS, are presented in Section II.
+Section~III describes the experimental results, data analysis, and discussion.
+Section~III consists of three subsections, of which Section~III.A deals with the electrical resistivity, while Section~III.B discusses the magnetoresistance.
+Finally, the important conclusions drawn from this work are summarised in Section~IV.